str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 `bidirectional_ucs()` should return the path from the start node to the goal node (as a list of nodes).

 > **Notes**:
 > 1. You need to include start and goal in the path.
+Make sure the path returned is from start to goal and not in the reverse order.
 > 2. **If your start and goal are the same then just return [].**
 > 3. The above are just to keep your results consistent with our test cases.
 > 4. You can access all the neighbors of a given node by calling `graph[node]`, or `graph.neighbors(node)` ONLY.